kroshu/kuka_drivers/doc/wiki/Home.md

 - KSS supporting industrial robots, with Robot Sensor Interface (RSI)
 - Sunrise supporting cobots (LBR iiwa-s), with Fast Robot Interface (FRI)
 - iiQKA supporting cobots (LBR iisy-s), with ExternalAPI.Control (EAC)
-- iiQKA supporting all robots, with Robot Sensor Interface (RSI >= 6.0.0)
+- iiQKA.OS2 supporting industrial robots, with Robot Sensor Interface (RSI >= 6.0.0)

 It is also the goal of this project to provide the same API for all four OS-s, hiding the underlying startup procedure and communication technology, thus enabling changing seamlessly to a different KUKA OS.